pablodecm/phd_thesis/src/102_chapter_2.md

-Long-lived neutral hadrons, including neutrons and the neutral kaon $K_L^0$, follow instead straight lines in the inner detector volume because they are not affected by the magnetic field and do not leave any traces when passing through the tracking detectors.
+Long-lived neutral hadrons, including neutrons and the neutral kaon $K_L^0$, follow instead straight lines in the inner detector volume because they are not affected by the magnetic field neither leave any traces when passing through the tracking detectors.
 It is not until neutral hadrons reach the calorimeter detectors, chiefly the HCAL, that nuclear interactions produce large hadronic showers producing measurable signals that can be correlated with the energy deposited.
-Photons are massless and neutral particles, and at the ranges of energies of interest as the outcome of particle collisions they are not expected to deposit enough energy in the thin inner tracking layers to produce significant signal, thus they follow a straight line trajectory to the calorimetry sub-systems.
+Photons are massless and neutral particles, and at the ranges of energies of interest characteristic of the outcome of particle collisions at the LHC are not expected to deposit enough energy in the thin inner tracking layers to produce significant signal, thus they also follow a straight line trajectory to the calorimetry sub-systems.
 In contrast, when photons reach the electromagnetic calorimeter, electron-positron pair-production processes are bound to occur, producing in turn electromagnetic showers which can be readout as a ECAL detector signal.